-Mono Cliffs Provincial Park Area Trails is a 5.6 mile moderately trafficked loop trail located near Mono, ON that features a lake and is rated as moderate.
+Mono Cliffs Provincial Park Area Trails is a 5.6 mile moderately trafficked loop trail located near Mono, Ontario, Canada that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash